Hike to Segestad

 Hike description

 You walk along the private road through the Glomnes farm and cross the bridge over Glomsdøla.
 Immediately after the bridge, follow the road that turns 90 degrees to the right up a steep hill.
 When you pass three cabins (Glomnes holiday cabins), the road ends, but a path continues up a new steep hill.
 You come to a flat section where the path splits.
+Here you can choose whether you want to go directly to Segestad or to the viewpoint towards Glomnesfossen (waterfall).
+The latter is recommended if you have not been there before.

 A small dam has been built under the waterfall in recent years.
-The water is sluiced down to a mini powerplant.
+The water is sluiced down to a mini power-plant.

 From the viewpoint towards the waterfall, you can take a shortcut towards the path to Segestad.
 Have a look at the map.